Updated: August 9, 2023

 Providing you are not interested in a clinical trial, there may come a point when further expensive care to treat your terminal illness becomes ineffective.
 In a lot of cases continuing treatment will even do you more harm than good, such as when side-effects and complications from treatment outweigh any slight benefit.
-Although it is almost never a distinct point, it has become clear to you that more disease treatment is no longer wanted.
+Although it is almost never a distinct point, it will become clear to you that more disease treatment is no longer wanted.
 While this mainly includes additional treatment of your terminal illness, both proven and unproven, it may also include treatments you have been getting for decades that no longer make any sense.

-Once this point is reached, 33% to 38% of terminal patients will receive some form of unnecessary care.
-Unnecessary care comes in many forms, including treatments and testing, but it is any care that does not fit to your current situation.
+Once this point is reached, 33%-38% of terminal patients will receive some form of unnecessary care.
+Unnecessary care comes in many forms, including consultations, treatments, and testing, but it is any care that does not fit to your current situation.
 It can be difficult to define what care is unnecessary for you if your treatment goals are uncertain, especially if there are other barriers to making the decision.